smatechnologies/ibm-i-agent-docs/docs/file-transfer/overview.md

 In almost all cases, data files managed by IBM i are labeled with a CCSID code that indicates the exact character set assigned to the data in each file.
 The rules are actually complex, because single files (or tables) can possibly contain fields (or columns) that have unique CCSID codes assigned to them.
 The IBM i implementation of SMA File Transfer does not try to address field- or column-specific CCSID codes.
 Files that contain mixed CCSID codes must be handled as binary objects in SMA
 File Transfer jobs; otherwise the data could become corrupted by the IBM i CCSID translation functions.

 Due to the wide variety of international character sets supported by IBM's IBM i operating system, the IBM i SMA File Transfer communications programs always attempt to discover and honor the CCSID that pertains to each SMAFT source or target  file.
 For example, if a non-IBM remote SMAFT Server sends a text file with ASCII characters, the IBM i Agent job will attempt to translate from the (default) ASCII CCSID code specified in the IBM i SMAFT Parameters to the actual CCSID code of the target file.
-SMA File Transfer users can, therefore, take specific control over file transfer process by using tools such as OpCon/xps jobs that run before the SMAFT job to do things like create new files and assign them a specific CCSID code.
+SMA File Transfer users can, therefore, take specific control over file transfer process by using tools such as OpCon jobs that run before the SMAFT job to do things like create new files and assign them a specific CCSID code.

 ### Common Character Set and the IBM i SMAFT Default Character Sets